-Dr. Valerie Gruss to Receive 2018 Judith L. Storfjell Distinguished Award for Scholarly Practice
+Dr. Valerie Gruss Receives 2018 Judith L. Storfjell Distinguished Award for Scholarly Practice

 Valerie A. Gruss, PhD, CNP-BC has been awarded the UIC College of Nursing Judith Lloyd Storfjell Distinguished Award for Scholarly Practice.
 The award recognizes a UIC College of Nursing faculty or alumnus who has made an outstanding contribution to nursing practice.
 Gruss was recognized for a career of work that is changing the face of care for aging adults.

-Dr. Gruss is a Clinical Associate Professor in the College of Nursing, Department of Biobehaviorial Health Science, and is also the lead clinical consultant on a Federal Demonstration Project for the State of Illinois, "Money Follows the Person/Pathways to Community Living", which transitions eligible seniors out of nursing homes and back to the community.
-The program has assisted over 2,300 individuals and resulted in Illinois being awarded a $55.7 million in enhanced Medicaid reimbursements over 5 years (2007-2011).
-In addition, Dr. Gruss has made significant contributions to improve the health and care of individuals and communities by developing and presenting a series of clinical webinars on how to manage persons with chronic illnesses in the community.
-These webinars are available to state agencies participating in the Money Follows the Person program including; the Illinois Department of Aging, Illinois Department of Rehab Services and Illinois Department of Mental Health.
+Gruss, a clinical associate professor of biobehaviorial health science, is also the lead clinical consultant on a Federal Demonstration Project for the State of Illinois, "Money Follows the Person/Pathways to Community Living," which transitions eligible seniors out of nursing homes and back to the community.
+The program has assisted more than 2,300 individuals and resulted in Illinois being awarded a $55.7 million in enhanced Medicaid reimbursements over five years (2007-2011).